BemnetMussa/Betachin-app/README.md

-####📱 Betachn – Housing Made Simple
+# 📱 Betachn – Housing Made Simple

-## Betachn is a mobile application designed to simplify the process of finding houses for rent or sale.
-It connects renters, buyers, and house owners directly—cutting out the middleman.
-Whether you're looking for your next home or trying to sell or rent out your property, Betachn gives you full control at your fingertips.
+**Betachn** is a mobile application that connects renters, buyers, and house owners **directly**, eliminating third-party involvement.
+Whether you're searching for a place to live or posting your own property, Betachn offers a simple and efficient experience right from your phone.

+---

-##🚀 Features
+## 🚀 Features

-#🔍 Smart Search – Easily find properties based on location, price, type, and availability.
+- 🔍 **Smart Property Search** – Filter by location, price, type, and availability.
-# 🏠 List a Property – House owners can post their properties for rent or sale with photos, pricing, and descriptions.
+- 🏠 **Easy Property Listing** – Add your property details with images, pricing, and more.
-# 📍 Map Integration – View property locations on a map for better spatial awareness.
+- 🗺️ **Interactive Map View** – Visualize property locations using map integration.
-# 💬 Direct Messaging – In-app chat system lets users communicate without needing external apps.
-# 🛎️ Real-Time Notifications – Get updates when someone messages you or interacts with your listing.
-# 📂 Saved Listings – Bookmark your favorite properties and access them anytime.
+- 💬 **In-App Chat** – Message property owners or potential tenants instantly.
+- 🔔 **Real-Time Notifications** – Get notified for messages, property interests, and activity.
+- ❤️ **Favorites** – Save and revisit properties you're interested in.

+---

+## 📱 Tech Stack

+- **Frontend**: Flutter
+- **Backend**: superbase
+- **Database**: postgres
+- **Authentication**: Superbase

+---